vitorgalvao/pinplus/README.md

 Pinplus works by loading [Pinboard’s add a link page](https://pinboard.in/add) with your given parameters to auto-fill options and a few style modifications.
 The first time you open it, you’ll need to login to your Pinboard account.

-While you can simply open PinPlus and add a bookmark from there, it’s meant to be called with its CLI:
+If you open PinPlus with a web browser as your frontmost app, it’ll grab the URL and title directly from the page.
+You can also give it a URL and title from the command line:

 ```bash
 PinPlus.app/Contents/MacOS/PinPlus "{{page_url}}" "{{page_title}}"
 ```

-In conjunction with the [AppleScript and JavaScript for Automation to get frontmost tab’s url and title of various browsers gist](https://gist.github.com/vitorgalvao/5392178), you can easily grab the required information from the active tab of your frontmost browser to automate filling the details.

 ## Install